-I know it’s the last Sunday of Advent & we should be thinking Mary, Joseph, Baby Jesus, Shepherds & the whole Christmas gang (+ Angels + ) … but it’s also near the end of the year & those ‘end-of-the-year’ blues can kinda getcha when you’re tired out.
-So here’s a reflection about ELIJAH (one of those great Old Testament Heavyweights) & his Faith – written a few years ago when this Red Head was REALLY tired…
+I know it’s the last Sunday of Advent & we should be thinking Mary, Joseph, Baby Jesus, shepherds & the whole Christmas gang (+ Angels + ) but it’s also near the end of the year & those end-of-the-year blues can kinda getcha when you’re tired out.
+So here’s a reflection about ELIJAH (one of the great Old Testament Heavyweights) & his faith, written a few years ago when this redhead was REALLY tired.

-Thank you, Lord God, for the apostles and the saints.
-Today, Elijah comes to mind.
-Thank You for his faith going up against the prophets of Baal, and for Your faithfulness to him when he ran, pell-mell, from Jezebel after that great victory on Mt.
+This morning in church I got to thinking about Elijah.
+Thank You, God, for his faith going up against the prophets of Baal and Your faithfulness when he ran, pell-mell, from Jezebel after that great victory on Mt.
 Carmel.
-Why is Elijah’s example so relevant now?

 Then Elijah witnessed Your blazing fire completely consume the sacrifice and evaporate the buckets of water in the trenches.
 In the throes of Your miraculous response, Elijah wiped out the prophets of Baal.
+All 450 of them.
 Victory for God, Hallelujah!
-The saints will now start marching on the palace to root out the evil rulers of the day.
+Time to now start marching on the palace to root out the evil rulers of the day.
 He prayed and You delivered a major miracle.
 Surely all of Elijah’s future challenges will be tackled as efficiently.

 What did You say?
 The record in the first book of Kings (chapters 18-19) is short.
 Maybe Elijah was too uncomfortable to include the private bits of Your conversations.
 Maybe they went something like this: